SPAAM-community/little-book-of-smiley-plots/README.md

 ## Development Guidelines

-Once changes to the markdown contents are made, you must re-render the book before pushing.
+Once changes to the _markdown_ contents are made, you can preview locally, but you must re-render the book before pushing.

+- To preview: `quarto preview . --no-browser --no-watch-inputs`
-- `quarto render --to all`
+- To re-render: `quarto render --to all`
-- `quarto preview` to preview the book locally
+- Then git commit and push

+> [!WARNING]
+> If changes are made to _R_ code (e.g. under `src/R`), you MUST re-render _before_ live previewing!
+> While markdown changes can be updated on the fly, R-code generated images are not updated in real time.